 What are the best monthly dividend paying stocks?

-Savaria (TSX:SIS) is expected to post impressive growth numbers in an industry that is still relatively young, yet growing extremely fast.
+Savaria (TSX:SIS) is expected to post impressive growth numbers in an industry that is still relatively young yet growing extremely fast.
 Savaria is involved in manufacturing mobility products and modifications, such as stairlifts, elevators, and wheelchair conversion kits for vehicles.

 Pembina Pipeline (TSX:PPL)